Annabel Giles, Dip.Couns, Reg'd BACP

 - All ages welcome

-This cost also covers telephone counselling, online counselling, FaceTime counselling and VSee which is the medical version of Skype, and therefore more confidential).
+This cost also covers telephone counselling, online counselling, FaceTime counselling and VSee (which is the medical version of Skype, and therefore more confidential).
 These sessions are for 60 minutes.

-I have a 48-hr cancellation policy; if you let me know you can't attend any later than this, I will have to charge you half the fee.
+I have a 48-hr cancellation policy; if you let me know you can't attend any later than this, I will have to charge you the full fee.

 You may be wondering if I am the same Annabel Giles who was also a TV Presenter; the answer is yes.
 Having led an eventful life, I realised the value of counselling and so decided to re-train to be a Psychotherapist, which I find more rewarding and just as interesting, but in a different way!
 I still occasionally pop up on TV now and then, but this is the work I enjoy most.

 I currently work in Brighton & Hove, East Sussex but can also accommodate clients in London.